MikolajBaranski/LLM-Marketing-Expert/README.md

-# llm-agent-marketing
+# LLM-Marketing-Expert

-The following repository holds code to run a open-source multimodal LLM.
+The following repository holds code to run a open-source multimodal LLM as a marketing expert.